Horses in warfare: Active military

 Organised armed fighters on horseback are occasionally seen.
 The best-known current examples are the Janjaweed, militia groups seen in the Darfur region of Sudan, who became notorious for their attacks upon unarmed civilian populations in the Darfur conflict.
 Many nations still maintain small numbers of mounted military units for certain types of patrol and reconnaissance duties in extremely rugged terrain, including the conflict in Afghanistan.
+Horses and donkeys have been used by Russia's army for supply and reinforcement in the Russian invasion of Ukraine, as vehicular resupply became dangerous due to the prevalence of attack drones.

 At the beginning of Operation Enduring Freedom, Operational Detachment Alpha 595 teams were covertly inserted into Afghanistan on October 19, 2001.
 Horses were the only suitable method of transport in the difficult mountainous terrain of Northern Afghanistan.
-They were the first U.S. soldiers to ride horses into battle since January 16, 1942, when the U.S. Army’s 26th Cavalry Regiment charged an advanced guard of the 14th Japanese Army as it advanced from Manila.
+They were the first U.S. soldiers to ride horses into battle since January 16, 1942, when the U.S. Army's 26th Cavalry Regiment charged an advanced guard of the 14th Japanese Army as it advanced from Manila.

 The only remaining operationally ready, fully horse-mounted regular regiment in the world is the Indian Army's 61st Cavalry.